 Zytiga® (abiraterone) Treatment for Advanced Prostate Cancer Expanded

-The U.S. Food and Drug Administration (FDA) has expanded the approved use of Zytiga® (abiraterone) to treat men with metastatic, hormone-refractory prostate cancer prior to receiving chemotherapy.
+The U.S. Food and Drug Administration (FDA) has expanded the approved use of Zytiga® (abiraterone) to treat men with metastatic, hormone-refractory prostate cancer prior to receiving chemotherapy and the results of the LATITUDE clinical trial suggest Zytig should be a new standard of care for men with newly diagnosed androgen sensitive prostate cancer.

 Prostate cancer is a hormonally sensitive disease that can often be controlled for long periods with androgen-deprivation therapy (ADT).
 When prostate cancer stops responding to this treatment, it is referred to as hormone-refractory prostate cancer.
 Metastatic hormone-refractory prostate cancer is a challenging form of the disease to treat because the cancer has spread to distant sites in the body and does not respond to treatment with standard hormonal therapy.